Refuge: Needing, Seeking, Creating Shelter

 your grandparents wished to reach, and reached.

 The oceans surge, but the boat is up on blocks.

 Amit Majmudar, 2015 Poet Laureate of Ohio

 Ornamented like reliquaries, the model boats that comprise Hew Locke’s The Wine Dark Sea evoke global narratives of travel and migration—both sought and forced—from past and present.
-Covered in burlap bags, doll’s clothes, beads, fake flowers, medallions, and more, Locke’s flotilla includes battleships, schooners, lifeboats, container ships, rowboats and other historic and contemporary vessels.
-Hung at eye-height, the procession is both celebratory and mournful, recalling “votive boats,” the miniature models that first appeared in European churches in the 15th century, offered by sea captains and survivors of shipwrecks in thanks for pleas for protection.
-Born in Scotland but raised in Guyana (known as “the land of many waters”), Locke investigates the intersections of colonialism, displacement, power and its historical symbols, conjuring the journeys of explorers, pirates, slaves, missionaries, immigrants, tourists, and refugees.
+Covered in burlap bags, doll’s clothes, beads, fake flowers, medallions, and more, Locke’s flotilla includes battleships, schooners, lifeboats, container ships, rowboats, and other historic and contemporary vessels.
+Hung at eye-height, the procession is both celebratory and mournful, recalling “votive boats,” the miniature models that first appeared in European churches in the 15th century, offered by sea captains and survivors of shipwrecks in thanks or as pleas for protection.
+Born in Scotland but raised in Guyana (known as “the land of many waters”), Locke investigates the intersections of colonialism, displacement, power, and its historical symbols, conjuring the journeys of explorers, pirates, slaves, missionaries, immigrants, tourists, and refugees.
 The Wine Dark Sea is how Homer describes the ocean in The Iliad and The Odyssey; these ancient epic tales of travel and tribulation also served as inspiration for Caribbean writer Derek Walcott’s celebrated poem, Omeros.
 Embodying travel, migration, hope and suffering, prosperity and despair, the vast spectrum of journeys of bodies and souls, Locke’s boats pay homage to the fantasies and realities of centuries of human flow.
 “It’s not just about something dark,” says the artist.
 “It’s about people searching for a better life, which is a human right.
 It’s what we do.”